edgd1er/dnstap/README.md

 dnstap  | 14:23:42.373987 CR 192.168.0.250 UDP 99b "min.zet.biz."
 IN A
 dnstap  | 14:48:53.621237 CQ 87.121.0.128 UDP 42b "aaa.hmdns.top."
 IN TXT
 ```

+## For complex usecases or requirements:

+Another dnstap project [DNS-Collector](https://github.com/dmachard/DNS-collector) may have more sophisticated options.

+__From its readme:__

+DNS-collector is a lightweight tool that captures DNS queries and responses from your DNS servers, processes them intelligently, and sends clean data to your monitoring or analytics systems.

+What it does:

+    Captures DNS data from your DNS servers (BIND, PowerDNS, Unbound, etc.) via DNStap protocol or live network capture
+    Filters out noise like health checks, internal queries, or spam before storage
+    Enriches data with GeoIP, threat intelligence, or custom metadata
+    Outputs clean data to files, databases, SIEM tools, or monitoring dashboards